Do any of these sound familiar?

 When we undereat by a large margin early in the day (maybe by skipping breakfast and lunch), our hypoglycemic, semi-starved metabolisms and hind-brain will reflexively drive us to make up the caloric deficit with an uncontrollable binge.

-While I’m unable to diagnose, this might also be the reason some drinkers can’t stop at one in the evening, and six drinks is just getting started.
+This might also be the reason some drinkers can’t stop at one in the evening, and six drinks is just getting started.

 How to test if this is the case with you

-Assess your BMR compliance.
+Assess your BMR compliance:

 - Go here and calculate your BMR.
 This is the amount of calories you’d use in a day if you were in a coma, totally sedentary, and it’s about the number most people should eat in a day if they live a typically sedentary office lifestyle.
 We gain weight over time because we routinely overeat our metabolic caloric need.

 - Estimate the number of calories you eat on a typical day.
-You can use food calorie estimation charts like this one, or MyFitnesspal, or any other diet tracking tool of your choice.
+You can use food calorie estimation charts like this one, or MyFitnesspal, or SparkPeople, or any other diet tracking tool of your choice.

 - Estimate the number of calories you burn in a day due to work and/or exercise using a web page or a wearable device.

 - If your daily deficit is greater than 500 calories (after you account for more calories burned from exercise), you are running a risk of hypoglycemic cravings.
 See the equation below for an example.

 - Calories Consumed in a day –